ypaulsussman/yblog/content/other_peoples_lines.md

 Please subdue the anguish of your soul.
 Nobody is destined only to happiness or to pain.
 The wheel of life takes one up and down by turn. -Kalidasa, dramatist (c.
 4th century)

-To live content with small means; to seek elegance rather than luxury, and refinement rather than fashion; to be worthy, not respectable, and wealthy, not rich; to listen to stars and birds, babes and sages, with open heart; to study hard; to think quietly, act frankly, talk gently, await occasions, hurry never; in a word, to let the spiritual, unbidden and unconscious, grow up through the common--this is my symphony. -William Henry Channing, clergyman, reformer (1810-1884)
+To live content with small means; to seek elegance rather than luxury, and refinement rather than fashion; to be worthy, not respectable, and wealthy, not rich; to listen to stars and birds, babes and sages, with open heart; to study hard; to think quietly, act frankly, talk gently, await occasions, hurry never; in a word, to let the spiritual, unbidden and unconscious, grow up through the common - this is my symphony. -William Henry Channing, clergyman, reformer (1810-1884)

-Each man carries within him the soul of a poet who died young. –Charles Augustin Sainte-Beuve, literary critic (1804-1869)
+Each man carries within him the soul of a poet who died young. -Charles Augustin Sainte-Beuve, literary critic (1804-1869)

 I learned long ago that being Lewis Carroll was infinitely more exciting than being Alice. -Joyce Carol Oates, writer (1938- )